bluesky/databroker/doc/source/installation.rst

 *We plan for facilities that rely on databroker to provide software distributions that bundle databroker itself and specific Catalogs for their users.
 We will list those distributions here.
-For users, this will their one-stop stop, and they need read no futher.*
+For users, this will be their one-stop stop; they need read no futher.*

 TO DO